 Here’s a useful collection of Premiere Pro Titles.
 You get three Lower Thirds templates, an End Credit template, a collection of special characters that you can copy/paste into other titles, a Push Pin (!), an empty title with Arial font at 40 px that you can set as your default title and a subtitle template with a clever bounding box.

 The 1.0 version of my presets has been downloaded more than 35.000 times, and is used daily by documentary film editors, wedding video makers, students, and even by big broadcast companies.
 Now, you can download version 2.0 for Premiere Pro CC, with even more cool presets.

 This template enables you to quickly make a cover flow sequence in Premiere Pro CC, and easily edit it.
 It’s as simple as putting your source videos in the source timelines.
 Then go to the main timeline and play, render or export.
 Now you can create cool cover flow sequences in a couple of minutes, entirely inside Premiere Pro, using built-in effects only.
 No third party plugins!
 Download it from http://PremierePro.net.

 This is probably the coolest of all the cool stuff you can do in Premiere!
 Compositing, Green Screen, Keying, Blending Modes, Track Mattes and other techniques are so much fun to work with.
 You get 47 pages crammed with tips and techniques for doing high quality compositing inside of Premiere.
 Everything is done without the help of third-party plug-ins.

 Get inspired!
-Download the PDF file below to learn advanced compositing techniques, including expert keying, skin smoothening, witness protection, custom soft wipes, sky replacement, muzzle fire.
+Learn advanced compositing techniques, including expert keying, skin smoothening, witness protection, custom soft wipes, sky replacement, muzzle fire.
 You’ll also learn how to use the CC plug-ins from After Effects in Premiere, so you can add effects like Particles, Radial Fast Blur, Snow and Rain.
-Read more…